-School starts daily at 7:50am and ends at 3:25pm.
-For safety reasons, students should not arrive on campus earlier than 7:25am, nor stay later than 4:00pm, unless they are attending an organized, adult-supervised program associated with the school.
+School starts daily at 7:50am and ends at 3:27pm.
+For safety reasons, students should not arrive on campus earlier than 7:15am, nor stay later than 4:10pm, unless they are attending an organized, adult-supervised program associated with the school.
 Students must leave campus immediately after school dismisses in the afternoon, unless they are involved in an activity under the supervision of a teacher or sponsor.
 If a student is involved in an after-school activity, he or she must remain in the area where the activity is scheduled to take place.
 The student may not go to another area of the school without permission by the teacher or sponsor overseeing the activity.

-After school student clubs will meet on their designated days from 4:00-5:00 and tutoring will be offered by each teacher but by invitation or special parent request from 3:55-4:25 on the day(s) a teacher designates.
-For more information about clubs, please contact Mrs. Kathy Trujillo (Kathy.trujillo@greatheartsnorthernoaks.rg) and for tutoring, please contact your students homeroom or specials teacher.
+After school student clubs will meet on their designated days from 4:00-5:00 and tutoring will be offered by each teacher but by invitation or special parent request from 4:00-4:30 on the day(s) a teacher designates.
+For more information about clubs, please contact Ms. Rossanna Diaz-Knack (rossanna.diazknack@greatheartstxschools.org) and for tutoring, please contact your students homeroom or specials teacher.